Windows Installer, Java Installer, Freeware Installer

 • Uninstall on supersedence (Windows Installer 4.5 or higher)

 The installation of a superseding patch can leave behind an unused component on the computer.
-In order to avoid this behavior you can set this option.
+To avoid this behavior, you can set this option.
 The same effect can be obtained for all components by setting the MSIUNINSTALLSUPERSEDEDCOMPONENTS property to "1".

 • Shared amongst packages (Windows Installer 4.5 or higher)